Bonifacius Amerbach: Christian faith

-Together with the Catholic Erasmus he had conciliar approach towards the Lutheran and Zwinglian reformists.
-He was also not an active supporter of the Reformation, which was introduced in Basel in 1529 and as the Bildersturm reached Basel, he was able to save several paintings by Hans Holbein the Younger whose works he had collected over years.
-As he was opposed to the reformation, Amerbach left Basel for some months, but eventually returned.
-It was only in 1534 when he gave in and formally became a Reformist, also taking part in the Lord's Supper.
+Together with the Catholic Erasmus he had a conciliar approach towards the Lutheran and Zwinglian reformists.
+He was also not an active supporter of the Reformation, which was introduced in Basel in 1529 and as the Bildersturm reached Basel, he was able to save several paintings by Hans Holbein the Younger whose works he had collected for years.
+As he was opposed to the Reformation, Amerbach left Basel for some months, but eventually returned.
+It was only in 1534 when he gave in and formally became a Reformist, also partaking in the Lord's Supper.
 Despite his official adherence to the Reformation, his friendship with Erasmus perdured and in 1535 Amerbach convinced him to return to Basel from Freiburg im Breisgau.
-He was an expert and delegate at the Christian synod if Strasbourg in 1533 and became the heir of the estate from the Christian scholar and humanist Erasmus von Rotterdam following his death in 1536.
-As such he also became the caretaker of the Legatum Erasmianum, a foundation aimed for supporting widows, orphans and students.
+He was an expert and delegate at the Christian synod of Strasbourg in 1533 and became the heir of the estate of the Christian scholar and humanist Erasmus of Rotterdam following his death in 1536.
+As such he also became the caretaker of the Legatum Erasmianum, a foundation set up to support widows, orphans and students.